SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity

-In our simulator we make several improvements vis-a-vis 'Sim.cpp'\cite{simCode} which has some flaws including: $\bullet$ The starting condition that the network has $50\%$ nodes voting in favor of a transaction and $50\%$ nodes voting against it is not exactly accurate as it does not represent {\em information propagation} across the network that influences the starting state. $\bullet$ State change starts at each node as soon as the node receives votes corresponding to a minimum percentage threshold of nodes which is set to be $50\%$ of smallest UNL size while the threshold for consensus, which is a property of a node is erroneously applied to the whole network as a success metric. $\bullet$ The simulator only proves that the system comes to a 'consensus' as opposed to a right consensus.
+We simulate for safety, making improvements over 'Sim.cpp'\cite{simCode} which has some flaws including: $\bullet$ The original starting condition of $50\%$ of the network voting in favor and $50\%$ against a transaction is not accurate.
+It does not represent {\em IP} that influences the starting state. $\bullet$ State change at each node starts as soon as the node receives votes $=50\%$ of smallest UNL size. $\bullet$ Consensus threshold is a property of a node.
+It is wrongly applied to the whole network for success. $\bullet$ The simulator only proves that the system comes to a 'consensus' and not a right consensus.

-We now describe the 3 different versions of the system used for comparison\footnote{[x] represents the mode and is always present. [y] represents percentageEclipsed and is present if applicable}: {\bf (1) SimC[x][y]}: Sim-Classic (or SimC) represents the current state of RippleNet and is made from the original version of Sim.cpp.
-The size and selection procedure of UNL, the number of links, link latencies and connections remain same as the original 'Sim.cpp'. {\bf (2) SimRM[x][y]}: Sim-RippleMid (or SimRM) is a modified version of SimC[x][y] with the size of UNL and number of links scaled to be slightly greater than SimK[x], described below.
-The UNL selection procedure, link latencies and connections is randomised as is in SimC[x][y].
-It represents a system having a randomised topology with a similar UNL size and number of links as SimK. {\bf (3) SimK[x][y]}: Sim-Kelips or (SimK) represents a system where the UNL membership and network topology is inspired by Kelips.
-The UNL, number of links, connections are set up in line with the approach described in the paper while link latencies are the same as is with SimC[x][y].
+We now describe the 3 different versions of the system used for comparison\footnote{[x] represents the mode and is always present. [y] represents percentageEclipsed and is present if applicable}: {\bf (1) SimC[x][y]}: Sim-Classic (or SimC) is the current state of RippleNet.
+It is made using 'Sim.cpp'.
+UNL size and selection procedure, number of links, link latencies and connections are same as 'Sim.cpp'. {\bf (2) SimRM[x][y]}: Sim-RippleMid (or SimRM) is a modified version of SimC.
+UNL size and number of links is slightly greater than SimK.
+UNL selection procedure, link latencies and connections is randomised as is in SimC.
+It represents a randomised topology with UNL size and number of links similar to SimK. {\bf (3) SimK[x][y]}: Sim-Kelips or (SimK) has Kelips inspired UNL membership and network topology.
+The UNL, number of links, connections are as per our approach.
+Link latencies are same as SimC.

-\pgfplotsset{scale=0.55}
+SimRM serves as a sanity check showing that the current UNL design is inferior to SimK despite having more links.
+Actual comparison should be between SimC and SimK.

-\pgfplotsset{scale=0.55}
+\pgfplotsset{scale=0.5}

-We have various configurables across the different system simulations: $\bullet$ \textbf{mode}: The mode in which simulation is being run.
-Half of them are associated with information propagation, while the remaining are associated with consensus.
-The different modes are:
+\pgfplotsset{scale=0.5}